bitbar/test-samples/samples/testing-frameworks/selenium/client-side/java/README.md

 =====

 This folder contains a sample client side Selenium test for desktop browsers in BitBar Cloud.
-To run the sample, go to `https://cloud.bitbar.com/` and use a valid Bitbar API key.
+To run the sample, go to `https://cloud.bitbar.com/` and use a valid BitBar API key.

 Folder Content
 --------------